 In the News

-CBS's 60 Minutes included Shoukhrat Mitalipov and his groundbreaking work in their segment about CRISPR highlighting our efforts to use CRISPR to prevent disease by correcting genes in human embryos.
+CBS's 60 Minutes included Shoukhrat Mitalipov and his groundbreaking work in their segment about CRISPR.

-CBS's 60 Minutes Overtime included a segment with our physician collaborator, Dr. Paula Amato, whom discusses the ethical reasons of pursuing technologies that may be used to prevent disease in future generations.
+CBS's 60 Minutes Overtime included a segment with our physician collaborator, Dr. Paula Amato.

 New research provides key insight about mitochondrial replacement therapy

-A new discovery may unlock the answer to a vexing scientific question: How to conduct mitochondrial replacement therapy, a new gene-therapy technique, in such a way that safely prevents the transmission of harmful mitochondrial gene mutations from mothers to their children.
+A discovery published in 2016 may unlock the answer to a vexing scientific question: How to conduct mitochondrial replacement therapy, a new gene-therapy technique, in such a way that safely prevents the transmission of harmful mitochondrial gene mutations from mothers to their children.

-Families struggling with infertility or a genetic predisposition for debilitating mitochondrial diseases may someday benefit from a new breakthrough led by scientists at OHSU and the Salk Institute for Biological Studies.
+Families struggling with infertility or a genetic predisposition for debilitating mitochondrial diseases may someday benefit from a breakthrough in 2016 led by scientists at OHSU and the Salk Institute for Biological Studies.

 TIME Health Care 50